AmberELEC/website/docs/System-CDI.md

 ## ROM Sets

-The CDi uses chd images compatible with MAME 0.239.
+The CD-i uses chd images compatible with MAME 0.239.

 - [CDi XML softwarelist](https://raw.githubusercontent.com/mamedev/mame/mame0239/hash/cdi.xml) - Only compatible with clrmamepro
 - [CDi dat file](resources/dats/cdi.dat) - For use with any rom compiler